Healthcare Appointment System

 information architecture

-The new IA let users browse doctors and hospitals without logging in—removing a major blocker for first-time patients.
+The new IA let users browse doctors and hospitals without logging in removing a major blocker for first-time patients.
 This approach was grounded in real workflows.

 design execution

-Refining the experience for all users
+Sharpening usability for all users

-Refining the experience for all users
+Sharpening usability for all users

-Refining the experience for all users
+Sharpening usability for all users

-For hospitals: Built for real-world workflows
+Built for real-world workflows

 The hospital dashboard makes it easy to manage patient queues and view doctor schedules even with last-minute changes.
 It’s designed for speed, clarity, and flexibility

-For patients: Trust before sign-up
+Trust before sign-up

 Many users were hesitant to create an account upfront.
 So I designed the experience to show available doctors, fees, and hospitals before asking for sign-up giving patients control and building trust early on.